Spring Activation

 1. Find your water meter and ensure it is not turning.

-2. Go to your irrigation timer and turn on a zone, then look at your water meter.
-If the water meter is turning you know there is water going to that zone.
+2. Go to your irrigation timer, turn on a zone, and then look at your water meter.
+If the water meter turns, you know water is going to that zone.
 You can repeat for all zones to ensure they are all working.

-3. After you have confirmed that the irrigation system is working electronically via the timer, you can then turn on each zone and check to ensure the zone is functioning properly.
+3. After you have confirmed that the irrigation system is working electronically via the timer, you can then turn on each zone and check to ensure the zone is functioning correctly.

-It all depends on weather.
-In Calgary, Alberta we typically start turning on sprinkler systems the first Monday in May.
-We do tell clients that they should have their irrigation system up and running by the Victoria Day Long Weekend.
+It all depends on the weather.
+In Calgary, we typically start turning on sprinkler systems on the first Monday in May.
+We tell clients they should have their irrigation system up and running by the Victoria Day Long Weekend.